apache/struts-site/source/getting-started/using-tags.md

 </s:form>
 ```

-The Struts 2 textfield tag provides a input html tag of tag text and the submit tag creates a submit button.
+The Struts 2 textfield tag provides an input html tag of tag text and the submit tag creates a submit button.
 When the index
 page is return by the server to the browser you should see:

 ![Struts Form.png](attachments/using_tags_form.png)